-Now, some 36 years later, For Your Home has become a go-to place for finding unique, high-quality furniture and accessories, much of it made in America.
+Now 40 years later, For Your Home has become a go-to place for finding unique, high-quality furniture and accessories, much of it made in America.
 We cover a wide range of styles popular in California and have decades-long relationships with top providers.

 Top interior designers and discerning buyers know they can rely on For Your Home for superior products and the expert personal service you just can't find in a chain store.